SpectatorNan/gorm-zero/README.md

 # gorm-zero
- go zero gorm extension

-### If you use go zero, and you want to use Gorm.
-You can use this library.
+A go-zero gorm extension.
+If you use go-zero, and you want to use GORM.
+You can use this extension.

-# Usage
+## Installation

-- add the dependent
+- Add the dependency
 ```shell
 go get github.com/SpectatorNan/gorm-zero
 ```
-- replace  template/model in your project with gorm-zero/template/{goctl version}/model
+- Replace `template/model` in your project with `gorm-zero/template/{goctl version}/model`
-- generate
+- Generate
 ```shell
 goctl model mysql -src={patterns} -dir={dir} -cache --home ./template
 ```

-## Mysql
+## Basic Usage
+Currently we support two databases: MySQL and PostgreSQL.
+For example:

+### MySQL
-### Config
+* Config
 ```go
 import (
     "github.com/SpectatorNan/gorm-zero/gormc/config/mysql"